Te Quiero (Flex song): Remix

-An acoustic and Spanglish version with singer Belinda were recorded for the fan edition of Te Quiero: Romantic Style in da World, the Spanglish version was released as the fourth and final single from the album on May 13, 2009.
+An acoustic and Spanglish version with singer Belinda were recorded for the fan edition of Te Quiero: Romantic Style in da World.
+It was released as the fourth and final single from the album on May 13, 2009.
 A music video features Belinda was also released as part of promotion of the single.
 The song was well received on radio stations from Mexico.

 Other remixes

 A remix with singer Arcángel and another with Thiaguinho were recorded but not included on any edition of the album.